akka/akka/akka-docs/rst/scala/stream/stream-cookbook.rst

 **Situation:** Given a fast producer and a slow consumer, we want to drop elements if necessary to not slow down the producer too much.

-This can be solved by using the most versatile rate-transforming operation, ``conflate``.
-Conflate can be thought as a special ``fold`` operation that collapses multiple upstream elements into one aggregate element if needed to keep the speed of the upstream unaffected by the downstream.
+This can be solved by using a versatile rate-transforming operation, ``conflate``.
+Conflate can be thought as a special ``reduce`` operation that collapses multiple upstream elements into one aggregate element if needed to keep the speed of the upstream unaffected by the downstream.

-When the upstream is faster, the fold process of the ``conflate`` starts.
-This folding needs a zero element, which is given by a ``seed`` function that takes the current element and produces a zero for the folding process.
-In our case this is ``identity`` so our folding state starts form the message itself.
-The folder function is also
+When the upstream is faster, the reducing process of the ``conflate`` starts.
+Our reducer function simply takes the freshest element.
+This cin a simple dropping operation.
-special: given the aggregate value (the last message) and the new element (the freshest element) our aggregate state becomes simply the freshest element.
-This choice of functions results in a simple dropping operation.

 .. includecode:: ../code/docs/stream/cookbook/RecipeSimpleDrop.scala#simple-drop

+There is a more general version of ``conflate`` named ``conflateWithSeed`` that allows to express more complex aggregations, more similar to a ``fold``.

 Dropping broadcast
 ------------------